liferay/liferay-docs/discover/deployment/articles/04-maintaining-liferay/03-migrating-a-liferay-database/00-migrating-a-liferay-database-intro.markdown

 [Manual data migration](/discover/deployment/-/knowledge_base/7-0/migrating-product-data-manually)
 typically takes longer but gives you complete control.
-Since the @product@ database has no foreign keys, you can load tables in any order---this helps manual data migration go faster than you might expect.
+Since the @product@ database has no foreign keys, you can load tables in any order.
+This helps manual data migration go faster than you might expect.

 Considering any tools available to you, migrating using tools is covered first.